jsjoeio/learn-go-with-tests/README.md

 Might be a good idea to come up with a bunch of mini examples and tests to practice using the standard library.

-Stopped at Pointers & errors "Write the test first"
+Stopped at "We have duplication of the error message in both the test code and the Withdraw code."